arup-group/londinium/README.md

 # Londinium - An example city of a transport ABM.

 The Londinium is more relastic dataset than Test Town that we can use it for testing our tools.

+The Londinium dataset is comprised of:

+- an OSM data file covering a region in west London
+- a GTFS public transit schedule for the same geographical area
+- a synthetic MATSim population of 100 agents with travel plans inside this region

 It has been used to generate some scenarios' [data](https://github.com/arup-group/ersa/tree/main/data) using [matesto](https://github.com/arup-group/matesto) pipelines.

 More information about the londinium can be found from this [link](https://github.com/arup-group/matesto/blob/main/data/londinium/DATASET.md)